9 Questions To Ask Your Dealer

 Old furnaces often lack the ability to moisturize and clean the air in your home.
 Your house air may feel stuffy or stale.
 Does anyone in your family suffer from allergies to airborne dust, mold, pollen, viruses or dander?
 Or does anyone suffer from dry nose, dry throat, or dry skin?
 Other signs may be frequent dust accumulation, static shocks, drooping plants, furniture cracking and musical instruments that do not stay in tune.
 These signs all suggest that your old furnace is not capable of providing you with the comfort you and your family may want.

 Heating dealers have a number of local and national organizations with whom they can become affiliated.
 Most of these organizations have codes of conduct the dealers pledge to follow.
 Affiliation with organizations like the Air Conditioning Contractors of America (www.ACCA.org), the Better Business Bureau, the local Chamber of Commerce, and the local heating and air conditioning association entail costs to the dealer but provide benefits to the consumer.
 An affiliated company is proud of those connections.
 If you ask you might even find that principals in the firm have been selected as officers of one or more of these organizations because of their skills and dedication to customer service.

 We were extremely pleased with the men who did the job.
 They gave us the options but also offered their advice.
 We have also been impressed with the follow up that has occurred since the installation.
 It has been a major improvement in the way our house feels and wish we had done it 4-5 years earlier when you first came out.

-- Shawn and Clark in Minneapolis (Furnace and air conditioner)
+- Shawn and Clark (Furnace and air conditioner)